Excuse #30

 Now for the Truth

+Although this argument was addressed earlier it bears repeating.
 When Jesus gave this very important principle regarding the Sabbath, He was dining at the home of a prominent Pharisee.
 Also there was a man suffering from “dropsy,” an abnormal and painful accumulation of fluid in the tissue of the body.
 Some believe this man was placed in front of Jesus in an attempt to see if He would heal on the Sabbath.
-Others have suggested that Jesus Himself may have been responsible for the man being there.
+Others have suggested that Jesus Himself may have been responsible for the man being there in order to convey a significant point regarding His Sabbath regarding the role of compassion on this day.

 Which of you shall have an ass or an ox fallen into a pit, and will not straightway pull him out on the Sabbath day?
 (Lk.
 14:5)

-The action Jesus took illustrated that when there is danger to life or property, God understands and even expects His children to take measures to correct the problem, even if it occurs on His Sabbath.
+The action Jesus took illustrated that when there is genuine suffering or danger to life or property, God understands and even expects His children to take measures to correct the problem, even if it occurs on His Sabbath.
 In other words, save the ox.

 The Ox in a Ditch Today

-However, there is a principle here that must be respected.
-The ox in a ditch is the exception, not the rule.
-What this long time minister is suggesting is that the exception may now be the rule.
-In other words, God's people may now actually orchestrate the exception.
+The point here is that the ox in a ditch is the exception, not the rule.
+What this long standing minister is suggesting is that the exception may now BE THE RULE.
+In other words, God's people may now actively orchestrate the exception.
 For example, they may decide that it would be a nice change from their Sabbath routine to dine out in three weeks.
 Therefore, they may make reservations at a nice restaurant and look forward to their ox falling into a pit.
+Does anyone honestly believe this was Jesus' intent when giving this teaching?
+To put this into perspective ask yourself, “How many times does an ox fall into a ditch?”

 Legitimate Exceptions

-There are also times when purchasing something on the Sabbath might be appropriate based on the principle of an ox in a ditch.
+As was stated in a prior point, there are also times when purchasing something on the Sabbath might be appropriate based on the principle of an ox in a ditch.
 For example: suppose you are taking a Sabbath walk and notice an elderly gentleman has collapsed on the sidewalk.
-When you approach to offer assistance, he informs you that he is diabetic and asks if you could buy him a specific kind of candy bar.
+When you approach to offer assistance, he informs you that he is diabetic and asks if you could buy him a candy bar.
 Across the street is a convenience store and in your pocket is a five dollar bill.
 This is an ox in a ditch.
 This act is not about engaging in business on the Sabbath.
 It is about doing good on the Sabbath.
 This being the case, there may be times when it might be necessary to buy food on this day.
 But this should only take place in a genuine emergency where the alternative may be catastrophic.
-To put this into perspective ask yourself, “How many times does an ox fall into a ditch?”

 Finally, when Jesus gave the lesson of an ox in a ditch, it was in the context of healing, not dining.
 The principle is there to be sure, but it is not to be manipulated.
 To do so would be a HUGE mistake.
 Those who use Jesus’ teaching to justify going to restaurants on the Sabbath should ask themselves, “Is it really an emergency?”
 Or is it possible that you are just exploiting for your own benefit the compassion and mercy of the very Savior who made provisions for dealing with a real tragedy that may arise on God’s holy Sabbath?